arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity/content.md

 ### Include the Needed Libraries and Objects Declaration

-First of all declare the sensor's class so you can access it later on in your sketch.
-We use variables to control the time elements in the sketch.
+First of all, declare the sensor's class so you can access it later on in your sketch.
+You can use variables to control the time elements in the sketch.
 This will make sure that the readings stay accurate over time.

 ```cpp
 #include "VL53L1X.h"